 Income.
-The median household income in Lancaster is \$69,588 (which is slightly higher than the state and national value (\$63,627 and \$64,994 respectively).
-The per capita income is \$33,568 which is lower than the state and national average.
-The poverty level (of all people) in Lancaster County is 9.1%, a decrease from 2020 (Figure 9), and is approximately 3% lower than the state and national average.
-8.1% of households are receiving SNAP (Supplemental Nutrition Assistance Program) and 11.7% are uninsured, which is more than double the state average of 5.6%
+The median household income in Lancaster is \$63,823 which is slightly higher than the state and national value (\$59,445 and \$60,293 respectively).
+The per capita income is \$30,778 which is lower than the state and national average.
+The poverty level (of all people) hovers around 10% (Figure 8), lower than the state and national average.
+8.9% of households are receiving SNAP (Supplemental Nutrition Assistance Program) and 12% are uninsured, which is almost the double the state average.